Yaya-Cout/Nwagyu/src/reference/tutorial/4-snake-length.md

 We are doing 3 things in this code:

-1. Checking weather the last element is valid.
+1. Checking whether the last element is valid.
 This is useful to avoid drawing out of screen when the snake size on screen isn't equal to max_snake_size (which is the case when the snake is growing at startup or when eating)
 2. Actually clearing the screen for the disappearing part of the snake